 You can’t miss the brightly colored murals that dot Eureka’s shops and alleyways.
 Take yourself on a self-guided tour of some of the finest examples of street art you’ll see anywhere, or simply go about your business, shopping, and dining – you’re guaranteed to run into them.

 Check out the Ink People’s Public Art Map, which guides visitors to public art installations, utility boxes, art galleries, and more.
 The Ink People have been an integral part of the Eureka community since 1979, funding and sponsoring community-building and enriching Dreammaker projects, including the Rural Burl Mural Bureau, responsible for many of Eureka’s iconic murals.

 Keep an eye out for more subtle works of art, too.
 The Tiny Doors Project, installed as part of the 2019 Street Art Festival, serves as little reminders that art is truly in the water in Eureka.

 The week-long Eureka Street Art Festival features local and international artists creating murals and street art throughout Eureka.
 During the festival, you have the opportunity to watch the creation of fantastic works of art and to interact with artists through tours and special events.

 Check out Opera Alley in Old Town between 2nd St. and 3rd St to view works from the first festival; Sixth Street between C and H for artwork from the second festival, and Henderson Center for art from the third festival.
-The fourth festival will take place along the 101 corridor through Downtown Eureka, August 7 - 14, 2021.
+The fourth festival took place along the 101 corridor through Downtown Eureka.
+Stay tuned for 2022 information!

 636 F Street, Eureka, CA 95501 | (707) 442-0278